pingcap/docs-tidb-operator/en/replace-nodes-for-cloud-disk.md

 kubectl get po -n ${namespace} -owide
 ```

-If no TiDB/PD/TiKV Pods are left on the nodes of the original node groups, you can delete the original node groups:
+If no TiDB, PD, or TiKV Pods are left on the nodes of the original node groups, you can delete the original node groups:

 {{< copyable "shell-regular" >}}